m-rand/myBooks/README.md

 # myBooks

-Just a simple „proof-of-concept“ app demo for searching books via [OpenLibrary](https://openlibrary.org) developer API.
+Just a simple „proof-of-concept“ "sunny-day" app demo for searching books via [OpenLibrary](https://openlibrary.org) developer API.
 App is written using SwiftUI and Combine frameworks.

 There are two tabs in the app:
 - Search Subjects: searches for 10 books related to given subject (e.g. „love“, „death“, „art“, …).